 El Niño Fish and birds pictures taken from Chimu pottery “This phenomenon is the result of a warming of the water in the eastern Pacific Ocean.
 It takes place on a periodic basis, and its effects are to reduce the fish catch as the normally abundant supply of fish migrates Continue Reading

 It’s amazing the difference a cake can make to the lives of children trapped in the circle of poverty.
-One cake raffled, sold, or auctioned for us each Christmas…along with other ingenious ways of using a cake to trigger donations…means that we will be able to afford to send one Continue Reading
+One cake raffled, sold, or auctioned for us each Christmas … along with other ingenious ways of using a cake to trigger donations … means that we will be able to Continue Reading